|

 sold over 7 million copies in the United States alone.
 It

-has been on the New York
+was on the New York

 Times bestseller list for over two consecutive years, topping the